-The US EPA defines CAFOs as livestock operations where the animals are confined for at least 45 days in a 12-month period and have no grass or other vegetation present in the confinement during the normal growing season.
-In Wisconsin, a CAFO generally means a livestock operation with 1000 animal units.
-Animal units are based on the weight of the animals.
+The Environmental Protection Agency defines CAFOs as livestock operations where the animals are confined for at least 45 days in a 12-month period and don’t have access to grass or other vegetation during the normal growing season.
+In Wisconsin, a CAFO generally refers to a livestock operation with 1,000 animal units, with animal units based on the weight of the animals.

-The concentrated design of CAFOs can pose many challenges, including how to handle the animal wastes produced by the CAFO, as well as the associated nuisance odors and noise.
+The concentrated design of CAFOs can pose many challenges, including how to handle animal waste, as well as the associated odors and noise.

 - CAFOs are regulated by federal, state, and local agencies.

-- Best management practices (BMPs) are engineered or agronomic systems to control, treat, or prevent pollution, nuisance, and other problems associated with CAFOs.
+- There are best management practices that control, treat, or prevent pollution, noise, odors, and other problems.